Fire fighter Injury Lawyer

-Brent Eames has represented dozens of firefighters throughout Illinois and is prepared to represent you.
-He’s an established firefighter injury lawyer with a proven track record.
+Brent Eames has represented dozens of fire fighters throughout Illinois and is prepared to represent you.
+He’s an established fire fighter injury lawyer with a proven track record.
 Getting the benefits you’re entitled to isn’t as easy as they make you think- hiring us means someone has your back.

-For firefighters, a disability which results from an act On-Duty provides significant benefits.
-Firefighters employed outside of Chicago, a Line-Of-Duty Disability Pension qualifies them to receive benefits.
-Firefighters outside of Chicago will amount to 65% of their salary.
-Those employed in Chicago are entitled to 75% of their salaries while injured in the Line-Of-Duty.
+For fire fighters, a disability which results from an act On-Duty provides significant benefits.
+Fire fighters employed outside of Chicago, a Line-Of-Duty Disability Pension qualifies them to receive benefits.
+Fire fighters outside of Chicago will amount to 65% of their salary.
+Those employed in Chicago are entitled to 75% of their salaries while injured in the Line-Of-Duty

-Qualifying for a Line-Of-Duty Pension requires the injured firefighter to submit a formal application with the pension board.
+Qualifying for a Line-Of-Duty Pension requires the injured fire fighter to submit a formal application with the pension board.
 The pension board will conduct a hearing and make a determination as to whether the employee qualifies for the Line-Of-Duty Pension.
 They will also decide whether the employee is qualified as disabled, and whether it was the result of an act of duty.

 Having a difficult time getting the benefits you’re entitled to?
-Brent Eames is an experienced firefighter injury lawyer ready to help.
+Brent Eames is an experienced fire fighter injury lawyer ready to help.

-For Injuries In The Line of Duty
+Fire fighter Benefits For Injuries In The Line of Duty

-Qualified Line-Of-Duty firefighters are entitled to 65%-75% of their salary.
+Qualified Line-Of-Duty fire fighters are entitled to 65%-75% of their salary

 The Line-Of-Duty benefits are contemplated by the IRS, and thus should be tax-free benefits.

-Injured firefighters who collect benefits are still able to seek employment without disrupting their pension.
+Injured fire fighters who collect benefits are still able to seek employment without disrupting their pension.

 & Compensation eBook

-The Public Safety Employee Benefits Act (PSEBA) is an Illinois law that provides a lifetime of employer funded insurance benefits for firefighters that are injured or killed in the Line-Of-Duty.
+The Public Safety Employee Benefits Act (PSEBA) is an Illinois law that provides a lifetime of employer funded insurance benefits for fire fighters that are injured or killed in the Line-Of-Duty

 This benefit is also provided for the injured or deceased employee’s spouse and any dependent children.
 In order to qualify, the catastrophic injury must have occurred under one of the following circumstances:

 the officer’s response to fresh pursuit;

 the officer’s response to what is reasonably believed to be an emergency;

 an unlawful act perpetrated by another;

-- during the investigation of a criminal act;
+During the investigation of a criminal act;

 qualify as an

 Lawyer For Workers’

-Firefighters who qualify for Workers’ Compensation are entitled to payment of
+Fire fighters who qualify for Workers’ Compensation are entitled to payment of

 Payment of Medical Expenses